cardano2vn/Project-Catalyst/1200167:Open source dynamic assets-CIP68/Milestone 2/README.md

 ## **2. Front-end/Backend code repository**

 In this section, you will find the links to the repositories for both the front-end and back-end code of the project.

 - Frontend/Backend Github link: [Frontend/Backend Github](https://github.com/cardano2vn/cip68generator)

+Please note that: Deployment guide will be availabe at final milestone

 ## **3. Demo video or description of what Front-end/backend module do?**